bedops/bedops/docs/_build/html/_sources/content/reference/set-operations/bedextract.txt

 2. There are relatively few regions of interest in ``Target`` (say, roughly 30,000 or fewer).
 3. There are **no fully-nested elements** in ``Query`` (but duplicate coordinates are fine).

-.. note: With some extra work, it is possible to use this mode of bedextract with a huge ``Query`` BED file that includes fully-nested elements.
+.. note:: With some extra work, it is possible to use this mode of bedextract with a huge ``Query`` BED file that includes fully-nested elements.
 The technique requires that you create a merged version of ``Query`` and keep that result, ``Query-Index``, around along with ``Query``.

 ::